Sticker Sticker

 On the other hand, using a managed WordPress hosting service gives you the most optimized server configurations to run WordPress.
 Managed WordPress hosting companies also offer automatic backups, automatic WordPress updates, and more advanced security configurations to protect your website.

-Established websites with more content and higher levels of regular traffic should find a dedicated, VPS, or managed hosting plan from a reputable provider.
+Established websites with more content and higher levels of regular traffic should find a dedicated, managed hosting, or VPS hosting plan from a reputable provider.
 These plans will allocate enough server resources to handle increased traffic without affecting load time.

 Keep your site up to date